 - It enhances its support towards video library files and conferences

 - It is basically an implementation for the connectionless protocol

 - It is used in the creation of virtual communication layers over different devices.

 Internet Protocol version 6 (IPv6) is the latest version of the Internet Protocol (IP).
 It was initially developed by the Internet Engineering Task Force (IETF).
 It mainly works on the network layer (Layer 3) and it is also implemented on the robust routable addressing protocol to enhance the optimized delivery mechanism.
 It became a draft standard in 1998 and later established as Internet Standard in 2017.
 It is mainly represented as eight groups of four hexadecimal digits and each group is separated by colons.
 It also enhances and implements hierarchical address allocation methods which increase the routing capabilities and the limit of the routing tables.
-Find below few important characteristics of IPv6:
+Find below a few important characteristics of IPv6:

 - It provides support towards storing of the unlimited number of IP addresses and becomes a favorable choice for interactions between neighboring nodes.